Claude vs. ChatGPT: How do they compare?

 Anthropic's organizational culture centers on minimizing AI risk and enhancing model safety.
 The company pioneered the concept of constitutional AI, in which AI systems are trained on a set of foundational principles and rules -- a constitution -- intended to align their actions with human values.

 Anthropic doesn't automatically use users' interactions with Claude to retrain the model.
 Instead, users actively opt in -- note that rating model responses is considered opting in.
-This could be appealing for businesses looking to use an LLM for workplace tasks, while minimizing exposure of corporate information to third parties.
+This could be appealing for businesses looking to use an LLM for workplace tasks while minimizing the exposure of corporate information to third parties.

 Claude's responses also tend to be more reserved than ChatGPT's, reflecting Anthropic's safety-centric ethos.
-Some users found earlier versions of Claude to be overly cautious, declining to engage even with unproblematic prompts, although Anthropic promises that the Claude 3 models "refuse to answer harmless prompts much less often."
+Some users found earlier versions of Claude to be overly cautious, declining to engage even with unproblematic prompts, although Anthropic promises that more recent Claude models "refuse to answer harmless prompts much less often."
 This abundance of caution could be beneficial or limiting, depending on the context; while it reduces the risk of inappropriate and harmful responses, not fulfilling legitimate requests also limits creativity and frustrates users.

 Unlike Anthropic, OpenAI retrains ChatGPT on user interactions by default, but it's possible to opt out.
-One option is to not save chat history, with the caveat that the inability to refer back to previous conversations can limit the model's usefulness.
+One option is to not save chat history, with the caveat that the inability to refer to previous conversations can limit the model's usefulness.
 Users can also submit a privacy request to ask OpenAI to stop training on their data without sacrificing chat history -- OpenAI doesn't exactly make this process transparent or user-friendly, though.
 Moreover, privacy requests don't sync across devices or browsers, meaning that users must submit separate requests for their phone, laptop and so on.

 Similar to Anthropic, OpenAI implements safety measures to prevent ChatGPT from responding to dangerous or offensive prompts, although user reviews suggest that these protocols are comparatively less stringent.
 OpenAI has also been more open than Anthropic to expanding its models' capabilities and autonomy with features such as plugins and web browsing.